HistoryThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-A special form of manifestation is the oculoglandular Parinaud syndrome.
-Here, inoculation takes place at the conjunctiva.
-Clinically, conjunctival granulomas and a preauricular adenopathy are clinically impressive (Domínguez I et al. 2019).
+The oculoglandular Parinaud syndrome is a special form of manifestation.
+Here, the inoculation takes place at the conjunctiva.
+Clinical manifestations include conjunctival granulomas and preauricular adenopathy (Domínguez I et al. 2019).

 Case report(s)This section has been translated automatically.

-Bartonella henselae is a relatively rare pathogen that can be the cause of a severe infection in immunocompromised patients.
+Bartonella henselae is a relatively rare pathogen that can be causative of a severe disseminated infectious disease in immunocompromised patients.

-A 76-year-old man with stable chronic lymphatic leukemia (CLL) presented with right-axillary, moderately painful lymphadenitis.
-At the same time he complained of general complaints such as: fever (up to 38.5C°), tiredness and headache.
+A 76-year-old man with stable chronic lymphocytic leukemia (CLL), presented with right axillary lymphadenitis of moderate pain.
+At the same time, he complained of general complaints such as: fever (up to 38.5C°), fatigue and headache.
 This was preceded by a cat bite on the ipsilateral finger.

-Sonographically, an irregular, circumscribed 5 cm x 4 cm, low-echo mass with discrete blood flow was visible.
+Sonographically, an irregular, circumscribed 5 cm x 4 cm, echo-poor mass with discrete blood flow presented.

-Lymph node biopsy: The histological findings were a granulomatous inflammation with central necrosis.
+Lymph node biopsy: Fine tissue showed granulomatous inflammation with central necrosis.
 Antibody detection of Bartonella antigen by PCR.

-Laboratory: Non-specific increase of inflammation values (CRP↑ Leukocytosis) detectable.
+Laboratory: Nonspecific elevation of inflammatory values (CRP↑ leukocytosis) detectable.

-The patient was treated with diagnosed cat scratch disease with erythromycin 1g/2x/day i.v. for 3 weeks.
-Thus a complete healing could be achieved.
+The patient was diagnosed with cat scratch disease and was adjusted with erythromycin 1g/2x/day i.v. for 3 weeks.
+This resulted in complete healing.

-This case underlines the classical presentation of this rare disease in an immunocompromised patient with cat contact.
-Early antibiotic use should be made at an early stage in patients considered at risk.
+This case highlights the classic presentation of this rare disease in an immunocompromised patient with cat scratch disease.
+Early antibiotic use should be done early in patients considered at risk.

 LiteratureThis section has been translated automatically.